-These two manufacturers have long boasted fast charging capabilities and both phones enhance this with fast wireless charging too.
+These two manufacturers have long boasted fast charging capabilities, and both phones enhance this with fast wireless charging.
 They’re pretty comparable in terms of speeds, with the OnePlus 8 Pro boasting 30W against the Huawei P40 Pro’s 27W.
 Unfortunately, you’ll need to buy proprietary charging docks for either phone to make use of these fast speeds.

 The handsets support sub-6Ghz 5G networks as well.
-While probably not applicable to most customers just yet, these phones are futureproofed if you’re contemplating the move to a faster 5G network.
-Finally, OnePlus includes an IP68 water and dust resistance certification on the 8 Pro — a first for the Shenzhen firm.
+While probably not applicable to most customers just yet, these phones are futureproofed if you’re contemplating moving to a faster 5G network.
+Finally, OnePlus includes IP68 water and dust resistance on the 8 Pro — a first for the Shenzhen firm.
 This matches the standard you’ll find on the Huawei P40 Pro, making both quite durable.

 EMUI vs Oxygen OS

 OnePlus’ Oxygen OS and Huawei’s EMUI are very different approaches to Android.
-Huawei opts for a more colorful and playful interface, while Oxygen OS is certainly more sleek and professional looking.
+Huawei opts for a more colorful and playful interface, while Oxygen OS is sleeker and more professional-looking.
 This aesthetic carries over to the attention to detail too.
-EMUI’s setting menu has improved, but it’s still a labyrinth compared to Oxygen OS’ simplicity and ease of use.
+EMUI’s setting menu has improved, but it’s still a labyrinth compared to Oxygen OS’s simplicity and ease of use.
 OnePlus also offers a powerful customization engine, parallel apps, app locker, and more.
-EMUI has its charms though, including a powerful dark mode, App Twin, and its own downloadable and customizable themes.
+EMUI has its charms, including a powerful dark mode, App Twin, and its own downloadable and customizable themes.

 Check out our article below for more on the current pros and cons of Huawei’s App Gallery: